MysteryPancake/After-Effects-Fun/README.md

 Object.keys(this);
 ```

-`Object.keys(this)` reads all current variable names, but not values.
-Therefore to store values, I put the value in the name.
+`Object.keys(this)` reads variable names, but not values.
+To store values, I put them in the name itself.

 ```javascript
 // Write a variable named "leak"